canonical/kafka-connect-operator/README.md

 - Automated or manual connector plugins management.
 - Fault-tolerance, replication and scalability out-of-the-box.
 - Authenticaon on REST API enabled by default.
-- TLS support both on the REST API and Kafka cluster relations.
+- TLS support both on the REST API and Apache Kafka cluster relations.
-- Seamless integration with Charmed Kafka set of operators
+- Seamless integration with Charmed Apache Kafka set of operators
 - Seamless integration with an ecosystem of of Integrator charms supporting common ETL tasks on different database technologies offered by [Canonical Data Platform](https://canonical.com/data).

 The Apache Kafka Connect Operator uses the latest Apache Kafka release, made available using the [*charmed-kafka* snap](https://github.com/canonical/charmed-kafka-snap) distributed by Canonical.

-As Apache Kafka Connect requires a running Kafka cluster, this operator makes use of the [Kafka Operator](https://github.com/canonical/kafka-operator) in order to function.
+Since Kafka Connect requires a running Apache Kafka cluster, this charmed operator makes use of the [Charmed Apache Kafka](https://github.com/canonical/kafka-operator) in order to function.

 ## Usage